-Triathlon Philippines Asian Cup now, more triathlon events soon
+Triathlon Philippines Asian Cup now, more triathlon events soon.

 After a gap of more than 20 years, India will be hosting an international triathlon event with the Triathlon Asian Cup in Chennai on Sunday.

 CHENNAI: After a gap of more than 20 years, India will be hosting an international triathlon event with the Triathlon Asian Cup in Chennai on Sunday.
-In a move to popularise the sport in the country, the Indian Triathlon Federation (ITF) is planning to host two more events in the country this year.
+In a move to popularise the country’s sport, the Indian Triathlon Federation (ITF) plans to host two more events in the country this year.

 This year, the Senior National Championship will be held simultaneously along with the event.
 Around 70 participants from various states, apart from those from the Services Sports Control Board (SSCB), will be in action in Chennai.
-The event will feature 1.5km of swimming, 40km of cycling and 10km of running one after the other.
+The event will feature 1.5km of swimming, 40km of cycling, and 10km of running one after the other.

-John Chicano wins SEA Games Men’s Gold Triathlon
+John Chicano wins SEA Games Men’s Gold Triathlon Philippines.

 It was a 1-2 finish for the Philippines as Andrew Kim Remolino took the silver medal.
 The duo bested a 10 man field.

 Chicano clocked a time of 1:53.23

-Remolino and Chicano Photo Credit: Russell Palma
+Remolino and Chicano Photo Credit: Russell Palma Triathlon Philippines

-From Janitor to SEA Games Champion
+From Janitor to SEA Games Champion Triathlon Philippines

 “May nakita ako sa kaniyang alam mo ‘yong very teachable siya.
 So ako dahil noong time na ‘yon, noong minementor ng mga Australian coaches isa sa project namin ‘yong mga under-privileged, nabigyan namin sila ng chance to come in to the sport ng triathlon,” Fausto said.

 Triathlon won 2 of 2 golds and 2 silvers in the 2017 SEA Games.
-In 2019 there will be 6 events instead of 2 including men’s and women’s Triathlon and team events.
+In 2019 there will be 6 events instead of 2, including men’s and women’s Triathlon and team events.
 Men’s and women’s Duathlon and team events.

 Regent Aguila Ironman 70.3 Philippines-Cebu to offer World Championship slots

-CEBU CITY, Philippines—The Regent Aguila Ironman 70.3 Philippines-Cebu will be offering 60 qualifying age group slots for the 2020 Ironman 70.3 World Championships which will be held in Taupo, New Zealand.
+CEBU CITY, Philippines—The Regent Aguila Ironman 70.3 Philippines-Cebu will be offering 60 qualifying age group slots for the 2020 Ironman 70.3 World Championships, which will be held in Taupo, New Zealand.

 This international race will start and end at the Shangri-La’s Mactan Resort and Spa, Cebu.

-IronGirl spices up IRONMAN 70.3 in Cebu
+IronGirl spices up IRONMAN 70.3 in Cebu Triathlon Philippines

-The fun run for girls’ 12 years old-and-above, set over 5kms, will cap a series of activities lined up in the first of the three-day event culminating in IRONMAN 70.3 which features the biggest gathering of foreign pros in years.
+The fun run for girls’ 12 years old-and-above, set over 5kms, will cap a series of activities lined up in the first of the three-day event culminating in IRONMAN 70.3 features the biggest gathering of foreign pros in years.

 The 1,400 slots in IronGirl were sold out in just three hours when it opened last June 12, underscoring the tremendous appeal of one of the side events of the premier endurance race sponsored by Herbalife Nutrition for the youngsters and adults alike.